Motco/blog/HTML_Points.md

 - Other common tags
   - The <a> tag is written as `<a href=""></a>` with the linked URL between the double quotes of the `href` attribute and the anchor text between the start and end tags.
     - `let's start with <a href="http://www.google.com/" target="_blank" title="Google">google.com</a>`<br/>
-    `target="_blank` means opening the link in a new window.
+    The `target="_blank` means opening the link in a new window.
     - `<a href="#id">description</a>`<br/>
-    `#id` means linking to an element with a specified id within a page.
+    The `#id` means linking to an element with a specified id within a page.
   - The `<div>` tag defines a division or a section in an HTML document,is very often used together with CSS, to layout a web page.
   - `<img src="smiley.gif" alt="Smiley face" height="42" width="42">`<br/>
   The `<img>` tag defines an image in an HTML page and has two required attributes: `src` and `alt`.<br/>